wbolster/plyvel/doc/developer.rst

 Generating the documentation
 ============================

-The documentation is written in ReStructuredText (ResT) format and processed using *Sphinx*.
+The documentation is written in ReStructuredText (reST) format and processed using *Sphinx*.
 Type ``make doc`` to build the HTML documentation.